jpbochi/cv/README.md

 I got my CS degree in 2004, but started my professional software experience earlier than that.
 My initial focus was C# and .NET, and later became a polyglot programmer writing Ruby, Java, Scala, Python, and JavaScript (my current favorite).
 I have a strong experience with infrastructure with AWS, Docker, Terraform, Ansible, Kubernetes, and others.
 I'm passionate about CI/CD, and tend to be the guy that pushes the team forward to enhance our test and deploy pipeline.

-I live with my wife and son in Prague.
+I live with my wife, my son, and my pet hedgehog in Prague.
 In my free time, I enjoy my family, books, movies, beer, and some eventual programming for fun.
 I'm fond of open source, and made contributions of my own.
 For example, in 2015, I helped [protonmail.com](https://protonmail.com/) set up their early CI pipeline for their open source web UI.
 5 years later, I ended up working for them.

 ## Professional Experience